streamlit/docs/content/library/get-started/multipage-apps/index.md

 streamlit run [entrypoint file]
 ```

-The "entrypoint file" is the first page that the app will show to the user.
+The "entrypoint file" is the first page the app will show to the user.
 Once you have added pages to your app, the entrypoint file appears as the top-most page in the sidebar.
-You can think of the entrypoint file as the "index page" of your app.
+You can think of the entrypoint file as your app's "index page".
 For example, say your entrypoint file is `Home.py`.
 Then, to run your app, you can run `streamlit run Home.py`.
 This will start your app and execute the code in `Home.py`.

 ## Adding pages

-Once you've created your entrypoint file, you can add pages by creating `.py` files in a `pages/` directory, relative to your entrypoint file.
+Once you've created your entrypoint file, you can add pages by creating `.py` files in a `pages/` directory relative to your entrypoint file.
 For example, if your entrypoint file is `Home.py`, then you can create a `pages/About.py` file to define the "About" page.
 Here's a valid directory structure for a multipage app:

 ```
 Home.py # This is the file you run with "streamlit run"